Penguins of Madagascar: Box office

-Penguins of Madagascar grossed $83.4 million in North America and $290.2 million in foreign countries for a worldwide total of $373.6 million.
+Penguins of Madagascar grossed $83.4 million in North America and $290 million in other territories for a worldwide total of $374 million.
 The film's production budget was $132 million, which, according to DreamWorks Animation's president Ann Dally, excluded "incentive-based compensation."
 By the end of 2014, the studio had to take a $57.1 million write-down, primarily related to the performances of the film and Mr. Peabody & Sherman.
 It marked the fourth film in three years that DreamWorks Animation lost money on, after Turbo and Rise of the Guardians.

 In the United States and Canada, Penguins of Madagascar was released alongside Horrible Bosses 2, and was projected to $45–47 million from 3,764 theatres over its five-day opening weekend.
 It earned $6.25 million on its opening day and $3.95 million the next day on Thanksgiving Day.
 Wall Street analysts viewed the debut as significantly below expectations.
 Stifel Nicolaus analyst Benjamin Mogil had projected a five-day total between $50 million and $55 million.
 It earned $10.5 million on Black Friday.
 The film underperformed during its opening weekend, earning $35.4 million and debuting at #2 at the box office behind The Hunger Games: Mockingjay – Part 1, for which 3D accounted for 24% of its opening-weekend gross.
 The opening-weekend audience was nearly evenly split by age and gender, with 58% under the age of 25 and females accounting for 51%.
 According to Mogil, the disappointing performance led him to estimate a $14 million fourth-quarter loss for DreamWorks Animation.

 The film was released in China on November 14, 2014, two weeks ahead of its North American debut, and earned $11.3 million from 3,500 screens, debuting at number two at the Chinese box office behind Interstellar ($42 million).
 In its opening weekend, the film earned $36.5 million from 47 markets.
 By early December, the film had grossed $24 million in China.
 Top openings were in Russia ($8.2 million), Korea ($6 million), Italy ($4.63 million), Germany ($4.2 million), and Australia ($3.68 million).
 The film's opening in Germany was the second-highest for an animated film in 2014, behind How to Train Your Dragon 2.